fconteo17/minecraft-bingo-webapp/README.md

 4. Push to the branch
 5. Open a Pull Request

-## License
+## 📄 License

-MIT License - see LICENSE file for details
+This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details